jinjik19/superstore_project/README.md

 # Superstore project

-This project processes the Superstore.xls dataset using the modern data engineering stack learned in Module 4.
+This project processes the Superstore.xls dataset using the modern data engineering stack learned course [DataLearn](https://github.com/Data-Learn/data-engineering) in Module 4.
 The pipeline performs ETL (Extract, Transform, Load) operations, builds a data mart in ClickHouse, and visualizes insights through Metabase dashboards.

 ---